search icon

 HP

-The success was achieved due to innovative development, a new generator design that was several times cheaper than the competitors’ one.
-Over several decades, Hewlett-Packard has released multiple technological innovations and became one of the leading brands in the market of information technology.
+They achieved success due to innovative development: a new generator design that was several times cheaper than the competitors’ one.
+Over several decades, Hewlett-Packard has released multiple technological innovations and has become one of the leading brands in the information technology market.

 7. Microsoft